dlmac/SiaTest/siaQA.md

 - Easier key to identify and access a file.
 - Define config on a per file/contract basis
 - Submit file(s) and start upload in separate API command.
+- API call to check if you are announced to the network.